In the guide

 Keeping within the law

-In order to keep within the law and therefore satisfy the legal defences, you should introduce an age verification policy and have effective systems to prevent sales of tobacco products, cigarette papers or nicotine vapour products to under-18s.
+In order to keep within the law and therefore satisfy the legal defences, you must have a written age verification policy and have effective systems to prevent sales of tobacco products, cigarette papers or nicotine vapour products to under-18s.
 Your written age verification policy should state exactly what steps are to taken to establish the age of a person who appears to be under 25 years.
 Staff should receive regular training and records of the training and refusals of sales should be maintained.
 These systems should be regularly monitored and updated as necessary to identify and put right any problems or weaknesses or to keep pace with any advances in technology.

 Key best practice features of an effective system include the following.